 Q: Do you accept credit cards?

-A: No we do not take credit cards you can pay in Thai Baht or in - US, Australian or Canadian dollars, UK pounds and Euros in either cash (notes only) or travelers cheques.
-There are several ATMs in Soppong 9 Kms from Cave Lodge.
+A: No we do not take credit cards you can pay in Thai Baht or in - US, Australian or Canadian dollars, UK pounds and Euros in either cash (notes only).
+There are several ATMs in Soppong 9 Kms from Cave Lodge and we do have paypal (plus 6%).

 Q: How do I get to Cave Lodge from Chaing Mai?

 A:If you have a car or motorbike you drive via Pai (turn off the highway to Fang near Mae Malai then continue on Highway 1095).
 Cave Lodge is 50 kms from Pai on the way to Mae Hong Son.
 Just before Pang Mapha (also called Soppong), turn right (north) and drive 8kms on a sealed road to Tham Lod village and the Lodge, follow the signs.
-If you are relying on local transport, there are buses (cheaper, 6 hours) and minibuses (250 baht, 4 hours) leaving regularly (every hour for the minibuses) from Chaing Mai Arcade Bus Station (the main one in the city) that run to Mae Hong Son via Pai and Pang Mapha (Soppong) where you get off.
+If you are relying on local transport, there are minibuses (250 baht, 4 hours) leaving regularly (every hour for the minibuses) from Chaing Mai Arcade Bus Station (the main one in the city) that run to Mae Hong Son via Pai and Pang Mapha (Soppong) where you get off.
 The minibuses can be booked in advance at the bus station.
-Aya service near the train station also has regular minibuses to Pai and some guests then rent a motorbike in Pai.
-From the bus stop in Pang Mapha you can find a motorbike taxi (men in red jackets at the shelter across from Lemon Hill Guesthouse, 70 baht per person) to send you to Cave Lodge or ask in the minimart at the bus stop for a pickup truck (300 baht).
+Aya service also has regular minibuses to Pai and some guests then rent a motorbike in Pai.
+From the bus stop in Pang Mapha you can find a motorbike taxi (men in red jackets in front of the 7/11, 70 baht per person) to send you to Cave Lodge or ask in the minimart at the bus stop for a pickup truck (300 baht).
 If you are a group you can also rent a minibus from Chiang Mai (sometimes we can help arrange it) or a taxi from the airport (Minibuses and taxis are around 4000 baht one way) And you can find us on Google Maps. .

 Q: What is the best time to visit Cave Lodge?